top of page

 Seville is part of our journey through Andalusia, which began in Granada, included hikes in the Sierra Nevada with a short trip to Lagos in Portugal, and from there to Seville, Córdoba, Málaga, and Almería.

 We arrived to Seville Spain after about a three-hour drive from Lagos Portugal.
-We settled into an apartment on Goyeneta 17 Street in the old city (the apartment is in a new complex in a great location).
+We settled into an apartment on Goyeneta 17 Street in the historic city (the apartment is in a new complex in a great location).

-Fuente Farola Sevilla
+Fuente Farola, Sevilla

 We didn't feel the need to check off every must-see tourist site, but rather to go with the flow and visit places that suited us.
 We had time to just wander around, despite the intense heat that starts in the summer here before noon and lasts until nightfall around 10 p.m.